HarishKumar097/test-package/README.md

 console.log("Upload Response:", mediaFromDeviceResponse);
 ```

 ### 1.2.
-Media Management
+Media Management:

-#### Get List of All Media
+#### Get List of All Media:

 Use the `getAllMediaAssets` method to fetch a list of all media assets.
 You can customize the query by modifying parameters such as `limit`, `offset`, and `orderBy`.
-Refer to the [Get List of All Media](https://docs.fastpix.io/reference/list-media) API documentation for the accepted values.
+Refer to the [Get list of all media](https://docs.fastpix.io/reference/list-media) API documentation for the accepted values.

 ```javascript
 // Define the parameters for fetching media assets in a separate variable.